Mount St Mary Campus of the Australian Catholic University

-Mount St Mary Campus of the Australian Catholic University is a major campus of the Australian Catholic University, located in Strathfield, Municipality of Strathfield, Sydney, New South Wales, Australia.
+Mount St Mary Campus of the Australian Catholic University is a major campus of the Australian Catholic University, located in Strathfield, Municipality of Strathfield, Sydney, Australia.

 The main building of the campus, formerly the Mount Royal villa and now called the Edmund Rice Building and Barron Chapel, is a heritage-listed former mansion, and was later used as a college and primary school.
 Located at 25A Barker Road in Strathfield, it was designed by H.C.
 Kent, Sheerin & Hennessy and Hennessy Hennessy & Co and built in 1887 (with renovations in 1962 to adapt it to university use).
 It was added to the New South Wales State Heritage Register on 15 April 2016.

 The campus is owned by the Roman Catholic Archdiocese of Sydney.

 History

 Indigenous history

 The traditional Indigenous custodians of the area are the Wangal people of the Darug people.
 There is evidence that the Darug have lived in the Sydney area for over 10,000 years.

 The British colonisation of Australia commenced just 15 km to the east of Strathfield at Sydney Cove in 1788.
 By 1793 land grants were being made to Europeans in the Strathfield area.
 Land clearing removed the habitats of native animals and thus would have eliminated food sources for the Wangal people as well as desecrating sacred sites.
 There is historical evidence of hostility between the early settlers and the Aboriginal people here, but by 1804, Governor King was reporting to the British Government that "the natives in the settlements (between Parramatta and Sydney) had been very quiet and in a great measure domesticated".
 Although Wangal people were separated from their traditional relationship with the land, many Aboriginal people continue to live in the Strathfield locality.
 There are few known remnants of traditional occupation such as campsites, axe grinding grooves and scarred trees in the Strathfield district.

 Perhaps the most famous Wangal man was Bennelong, who became friendly with Governor Phillip.
 Phillip built a brick hut for him on the present site of the Sydney Opera House and that peninsular is named after him (Bennelong Point).
 Bennelong became one of the first Aboriginal people to visit Europe when he travelled to England with Phillip in 1792.